What Is Lyme Disease?

 The most effective means of protecting both your family and your dog from infection with Lyme disease is to prevent tick infestations.

 - Check your dog thoroughly and often for ticks.
 Remove them promptly when found.
 Never handle a tick with your bare hands.
 Always wear gloves when removing them.
 Be particularly wary of checking your dog for ticks when he has been outdoors.
+Unfortunately, the types of ticks that transmit Lyme disease are very small and can be easily missed.

 - Check any cats in the household for ticks as well.
 Though cats are not at high risk for Lyme disease, they can become infested with ticks when outdoors.